blakeroles/domain-insights-application/README.md

     - The application shall show a list of all the saved data results screens
     - When a certain saved data result is tapped, it shall open up the saved data result as it would be shown on the data result screen
     - The saved data results screen shall show a date and time when the report was generated.
 This will allow for multiple saves on the same postcode / suburb.
+    - The user shall be able to remove saved data results from this screen.
 - The shortlisted data results screen
     - The shortlisted data results screen shall show a list of all the shortlisted properties that the user has shortlisted
     - The user shall be able to remove shortlisted properties from this list